Workshops at the Summit

 - What are best practice findings related to enabling clinical and community care methods for public mental health promotion?

-Workshop organizers and speakers: Valerie DeMarinis, Professor Emerita, Psychology of Religion, Department of Theology, Uppsala University; Senior Professor, Public Mental Health, Department of Public Health and Clinical Sciences, Umeå University; Professor of Public Mental Health Promotion, Innlandet Hospital Trust, Norway.
+Workshop organizers and speakers: Valerie DeMarinis, Professor Emerita, Psychology of Religion, Uppsala University; Senior Professor, Public Mental Health, Umeå University; Professor of Public Mental Health Promotion, Innlandet Hospital Trust, Norway.

 Professor Lars Lien, Faculty of Social and Health Sciences, University of Oslo, Innlandet Hospital Trust, President, Norwegian Psychiatry Association.

-How to improve access to evidence-based psychological interventions
+How to increase access to evidence-based psychological interventions

 Background: Common mental health difficulties such as depression and anxiety are highly prevalent, chronic, recurrent, and place significant burden on the individual and wider society.
 However, access to evidence-based psychological treatments is limited worldwide.